Southern railway line, Queensland: History

 A triangle was located to the north of the station to allow locomotives to be turned.
 The last train to operate on the New South Wales line ran in January 1988.
 There were various proposals to transfer the New South Wales line to Armidale to Queensland Rail but nothing ever eventuated.

 Queensland Rail ceased freight services to Wallangarra in March 2007.
 The Australian Railway Historical Society operated a twice yearly service to Wallangarra as The Winelander.
 It last ran in February 2014 before the withdrawal of the Lander carriage stock.

-The entire length of the line is maintained by Queensland Rail.
+The entire length of the line was maintained by Queensland Rail, until 2023 when bushfires impacted the railway line.
+As a result, the line was reopened only from Warwick to Stanthorpe with the remainder of the line to Wallangarra remaining closed.
+In 2024, the Queensland Government announced that, as the cost of the repairing the line from Stanthorpe to Wallangarra would be $20 million, the line from Stanthorpe to Wallangarra would to be permanently closed instead of repaired.
+In February 2025, the line was reopened to Ballandean following the introduction of a turning facility there.